codesofter/daily/README.md

 ## Notes for user:

 - Spotify authorization will make changes (create playlist/add tracks) to private playlists rather than public playlists.
 (Scopes were not specified in project directions.)
+- To build and run, please first add a Secret.js file in src/util for the Spotify API credentials.

 ## FEATURES